AACTA Short Form/Online Awards Voting is Open

 This year, AACTA aim to further recognise this unique space by tweaking our short form categories and introducing awards for both Best Short Form Comedy and Best Short Form Drama.
 These awards will celebrate content across all traditional and emerging platforms and recognise some of the most innovative and creative voices currently working in the industry.

 Viewing and voting is open to all AACTA Members, who are invited to enjoy the diverse range of content in contention for the 2021 awards and cast their votes to determine their favourites.
 In line with the need to hear from younger audiences about the content they are enjoying, AACTA recently introduced a youth membership for people under 25.
 For $35, young members can view and vote on all short form content to determine Australia’s best online/short form content creators.
 They will also get access to AACTA TV (our exclusive member streaming service), AACTA’s year-round programming, with industry events showcasing some of Australia’s incredible talent, screen community networking opportunities, and discounted entry to AACTA’s development initiatives, aimed at discovering and supporting emerging screen talent.

 Guidebooks are now available for each award:

 AACTA endeavours to provide ongoing support, promotion and creative and advancement opportunities to short form content makers.
-We have recently launched a monthly development initiative, AACTA LMAO, aimed at discovering and showcasing emerging Australian talent working in the exciting and fast moving digital space.
+We have recently launched a monthly development initiative, AACTA LMAO supported by Meta, aimed at discovering and showcasing emerging Australian talent working in the exciting and fast moving digital space.